17 Easy Onigiri Recipes (No Nori Seaweed!)

 Furikake onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Add 1 tbsp of furikake to your rice and mix.
+HOW TO PREPARE: Add 1/2 tablespoon of furikake to your rice and mix.

 Furikake